GetStream/stream-video-android/README.md

 ### 0.2.0 milestone

-- [ ] Call Analytics stateflow (Thierry)
-- [ ] Ringing: Make it easy to test
-- [ ] Ringing: Make a list of what needs to be configurable
-- [ ] Ringing: Sounds for incoming, outgoing, call timed out.
-Sound for someone joining a call (Disabled by default).
-Docs on how to change them
 - [ ] Publish app on play store
 - [ ] Bug: Screensharing on Firefox has some issues when rendering on android (Daniel)
 - [X] Example Button to switch speakerphone/earpiece (Jaewoong)